faridvatani/faridvatani/README.md

      />
   </a>
 -->

+I'm a Frontend Engineer.
+Started my career with many startups using various languages and tools such as JavaScript, TypeScript, PHP and MySQL.
+These days I'm deeply focusing on frontend environment and working with languages and tools such as JavaScript, TypeScript, React.js, Next.js, Tailwind, etc.

 💼 &nbsp;&nbsp;&nbsp;Font-End Engineer at <a href="https://cheatto.dev">@Cheatto</a>

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.